fatrixienicolieopetina/fatrixienicolieopetina/README.md

 - 👀 I’m a Java developer.
 - 🌱 I’m currently learning JS and passing time through TOP (The Odin Project)
 - ⚡ Fun fact **I can move both of my ears XD, if you can imagine that**
-- ✍️ I write dev posts about what I learned in <a href="https://dev.to/pat_the99">dev.to</a> and <a href="https://www.buymeacoffee.com/patthe99">buymecoffee</a>.
+- ✍️ I write dev posts about what I learned in <a href="https://dev.to/pat_the99">dev.to</a>.
 Those posts need some serious grammar checks 😆
 - 💰 I'm also very interested in financial literacy
 - 📺 I'm a big kdrama fan
 - 📚 2021 book reads can be found <a href="https://fatrixienicolieopetina.github.io/book-library/">here</a>